c-hydro/fp-docker/README.rst

 	example of nwp deterministic run.
 	The test case is based on two different procedures:

-	1. The **Hyde Docker**: to collect the nwp wrf outcome and prepare datasets for the hydrological model;
+	1. The **Hyde Docker**: to collect the observed datasets and the nwp wrf outcome; finally, to prepare datasets for the hydrological model;
 	2. The **HMC Docker**: to run the Continuum hydrological model using the data previously collected.

 	The dockers have to be prepared following the steps below: